DonMVB/aws/AWS_Assoc_SAA_C02.md

 - If there is a requirement to combine both on-demand and spot instances in the same Auto Scaling group, use a launch template because only launch templates support a mixture of on-demand and spot instances at the same time (PPT.)
 - Launch templates allow for versioning so that it is simple to utilize a previous version if a rollback is required (PPT.)
 Launch templates over lanuch configurations have these benefits: multiple instance types, can use t2, can use on- demand and spot (PPT).

 ## 2.3.
+Auto Scaling and CloudWatch Step Scaling (Added 2/19/2021)
+You can use "step scaling" for the CloudWatch alarm that triggers the scaling process.
+Step Scaling allows you to increase/decrease capacity of a scale target.
+Adjustment is based on the amount of an alarm breach.
+Used in "Dynamic Scaling".

+## 2.4.
 Auto Scaling Default Termination Policy:
 - The default termination policy for an Auto Scaling Group is to automatically terminate a stopped instance, so unless you've configured it to do otherwise, stopping an instance will result in termination regardless if you wanted that to happen or not.
 A new instance will be spun up in its place.
 - The default termination policy will spare instances that you tell it in case some servers are running critical systems or applications.
 These critical servers are protected from "scale in", which is just the deletion process of instances deemed superfluous to requirements.
 - The default termination policy is designed to help ensure that your network architecture spans Availability Zones evenly.
 With the default termination policy, the behavior of the Auto Scaling group is as follows: